burukuru/docs/pages/documentation/7-grakn-dashboard/visualiser.md

 match $x isa person has surname "Niesz"; offset 0; limit 100; # Find everyone with surname Niesz
 ```

-1. Select any two people with surname Niesz (it doesn't matter who) by single left clicking on two nodes while holding down the *cmd* key.
+1. Select any two people with surname Niesz (it doesn't matter who) by single left clicking on two nodes while holding down the *control* key.
 2. Open the Query Builder menu by right clicking the mouse.
 3. The submission form will now contain a query for those two nodes, for example: